 Until the general availability of Qlik Sense in 2014, Qlik was a one-product software company.
 Today, the vendor pursues a platform approach which aims to empower data usage by obtaining the governance, providing a platform for people’s visual analytics needs and helping find new ideas by navigating the data using the associative model.
 Qlik’s products use a common ‘associative’ engine called QIX (Qlik Indexing Engine).

-Qlik’s platform consists of several components including Qlik Sense Enterprise, Qlik Sense Cloud, Qlik Analytics Platform for developers, QlikView and Qlik NPrinting.
-Qlik DataMarket provides external data for analyses such as weather and currency information.
+Qlik’s platform consists of several components including Qlik Sense Enterprise and Qlik Sense Cloud, as well as the Qlik Analytics Platform for developers, QlikView and Qlik NPrinting, acquired with Vizubi in 2015 for enhanced printing and page-based layout.
+Qlik DataMarket was introduced some time ago as a market providing external data for analyses such as weather or currency information.
 In 2017, Qlik acquired its Swedish partner Idevio to provide advanced features in the area of spatial analysis.
-This solution is now being marketed as Qlik GeoAnalytics.
+This solution is being sold as Qlik GeoAnalytics.

 User & Use Cases

 QlikView – Qlik’s original product – has been on the market for many years and offers very good support for the creation of individual guided applications.